-Our two-year fellowship at The Mount Sinai Hospital trains you in the broad field of surgical oncology and in the multidisciplinary care of cancer patients.
-Surgical oncologists typically consider each procedure within the context of a larger treatment plan that often involves chemotherapy, radiation therapy, hormone therapy, and alternative approaches.
+The ACGME accredited Complex General Surgical Oncology Fellowship Program at The Mount Sinai Hospital offers a two-year fellowship position to one highly-qualified physician each academic year.
+As a fellow, you will develop the technical skills necessary for complex surgical procedures and will understand the multidisciplinary care of cancer patients.
+Surgical oncologists consider each procedure within the context of an optimal treatment plan that may incorporate chemotherapy, radiation therapy, hormone therapy, and/or alternative approaches.

-You gain in-depth exposure to the surgical component of oncological care as well as the opportunity to participate in clinical research.
+You will gain in-depth exposure to the surgical component of oncological care as well as the opportunity to participate in a clinically busy and academically rigorous unit to obtain clinical research.
 We are particularly interested in treatment of hepatobiliary and pancreatic malignancies.

 Our fellows graduate with competency in these areas: